gourypriya20/Note-App/README.md

 # Note-App
-A full stack web application for note taking and store built using MERN stack.
+A full stack web application for note taking, built using MERN stack.